Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 SOAR is a next-gen form of SIEM, it can scan security data, analyze it with ML, enrich it and provision resource in response.
 For example, it can teardown a VM suspected to contain a malware and create a new VM instead.

+A **playbook** is a higher-level set of procedures that outlines the overall strategy and actions to be taken during an incident.
+It provides a structured and strategic view of the response process.
+Playbooks may include multiple runbooks, each addressing a specific phase or aspect of the incident response lifecycle.

+A **runbook** is a more detailed and specific set of procedures or scripts guiding the execution of individual tasks within a playbook.
+It provides step-by-step instructions for the automation and orchestration of specific actions.

 ## Redundancy and Disaster Prevention